-I flew from capitol of Cambodia, Phnom Pen, to the town of Ban Loeng, lying in the east of Cambodia with a simple aim in mind: I wanted to see the jungles where during the 1960´s, a small group of young idealists lived and forged their plan for one of the greatest acts of genocide ever committed.
+When I flew from capitol of Cambodia, Phnom Pen, to the town of Ban Loeng, lying in the east of Cambodia, it was with a simple aim in mind: I wanted to see the jungles where during the 1960´s a small group of young idealists forged their blueprint for one of the greatest acts of genocide ever committed…..

-The story of how the core members of what later became known as the Khymer Rouge had developed their murderous ideology fascinated me.
+The story of how the core members of what later became known as the ´Khymer Rouge´ had developed their murderous ideology fascinated me.
 It was as unique as it was perverse: living in the jungles of north east Cambodia, they drew their inspiration from a tribe of jungle dwellers – a people living next to nature – and then applied their ideas on an entire nation.

 Instead, what I saw was a scene of destruction: a barren, arid landscape, devoid of life.